Devoutly Catholic Guam celebrates Mass amid N. Korea threat | New Country 923

 There hasn’t been any widespread anxiety among Guam residents, even after Pyongyang vowed to complete a plan to attack waters near the island by mid-August.

-Monte Mesa, who is vice-chairman of the Guam Visitors Bureau, said he found comfort in the Mass at Blessed Diego de San Vitores Catholic Church in Tumon.
-“That God is in control of what is happening and if we have faith and believe in God all this rhetoric and war possibility here on Guam will be taken care of by God,” he said after the crowded Mass.
+Monte Mesa, who is vice-chairman of the Guam Visitors Bureau, said the Mass at Blessed Diego de San Vitores Catholic Church in Tumon was comforting.
+He said after the crowded Mass the message from the readings and the gospel “tell our people that God is in control of what is happening and if we have faith and believe in God all this rhetoric and war possibility here on Guam will be taken care of by God.”

+The Rev. Jose Antonio “Lito” P. Abad said during the Mass that he woke up Wednesday morning reading the breaking news on his phone that Guam was a missile target from North Korea.
+He felt anxious, he told the congregation during his homily, but that saying prayers gave him peace.
+He asked his parishioners to pray that God will give them strength.

 The church is a major influence on the devout island where 85 percent of the population is Catholic.
 The church is grappling with numerous lawsuits alleging sex abuse in a growing scandal that has rocked the tiny island where Catholicism is deeply woven into the Spanish-influenced culture of about 160,000 people.

-The Archdiocese of Agana planned a noon Rosary prayer rally.
+The Archdiocese of Agana invited people to a noon rosary prayer rally, where hundreds gathered under an overcast sky at the ruins of the old Spanish government palace in the heart of Hagatna, Guam’s capital.
 Rallies are being held across the world in commemoration of Our Lady of Fatima’s appearance to three shepherd children, 100 years ago in Fatima, Portugal.
 “Praying for peace in our world and conversion of sinners is very much a part of the messages Our Lady imparted to the children in her appearances at Fatima,” the archdiocese said in a statement.

+Nikky Flores, a member of the Catholic Daughters of America, said the prayers offered during the rally were “totally significant especially because of this threat.
+We all come together and pray.
+We really are very hopeful that it will not come,” she said of the missile threat.

 The Rev. Francis X. Hezel, assistant pastor at Santa Barbara Catholic Church in Dededo, said he hasn’t heard of parishioners seeking comfort from the church amid the North Korea threat.